 Plastic, Glass, or Stainless Steel?

 Plastic chemicals can leach out of plastic bottles and contaminate the water, like phthalates and bisphenol-A (BPA).
 Then there’s the issue with all that plastic trash being generated, which is wreaking havoc on our environment.
-Less then 30% of plastic bottles are recycled.
+Less than 30% of plastic bottles are recycled.
 Glass is the best option for your drinking water.

 Chemicals used to make plastic bottles may leach into the contents, especially when the contents are heated (during transport, storage, or left in your car).
 One of the primary concerns is bisphenol-A or BPA, a hormone disruptor that mimics estrogen in your body.
 Research suggests that BPA exposure is linked to an increased risk of cardiovascular disease, diabetes, cancer, obesity, estrogen dominance syndrome and a whole host of diseases.
 These plastics get in your body and gum up your metabolic pathways, inhibiting health and weight loss.
 Time Magazine reported, “BPA is particularly worrisome simply because it is so common.
 Nearly every American has some amount of BPA in his or her body, in part because plastics are so ubiquitous.”